 Pride And Prejudice

 Many automatically bring up Pride and Prejudice, by Jane Austen, when talking about revolutionary books.
-But it doesn’t hurt to emphasise; next time you are playing slots games online Australia, head over and download a copy after you’re done winning big.
+But it doesn’t hurt to emphasise; next time you are playing Australian slots online games, head over and download a copy after you’re done winning big.

 Talking about Pride and Prejudice is one thing, but actually reading it something else entirely.
 Saying that marrying for love was once a unique concept is something, but reading a book written when this was a new thought may just blow your mind.